 Thursday, July 6 Québec City, Fairmont Chateau Frontenac Arrive in Quebec City and meet at your hotel for a 1 pm start to programming.
 This evening, meet your fellow travellers and tour leaders in the old city for a welcome dinner and an overview of the tour.

 Friday, July 7 Québec City, Fairmont Chateau Frontenac Today, explore this beautiful, historic city established in 1608.
 First with the whole group, visit the Russlaender landing site at Gross Isle and recall the families who started their new lives in Canada in the 1920s.
 After lunch together, explore Quebec City on your own.
 You could take a walking tour of the old city, a UNESCO world heritage site with French and British-influenced architecture plus landmarks built during the Romantic and Art Deco movements.

 Sunday, July 9 Kitchener, Crowne Plaza KW

 After breakfast, we depart Montreal for Kitchener via Toronto by train.
 The train is scheduled to depart Montreal at 8:50am, and arrive in Toronto at 2:18pm.
 Upon arrival in Kitchener, check into your hotel.
-This evening Faspa will be hosted by one of the local Mennonite churches of Swiss origin.
+This evening Faspa will be hosted by one of the local Mennonite churches of Russian origin.

 Monday, July 10 Kitchener, Crowne Plaza KW Today we will divide into two groups.
-Both groups will visit the Mennonite Archives of Ontario/Milton Good Library at Conrad Grebel University College, the Woodside Historic Site (birthplace of former Prime Minister William Lyon Mackenzie King) and the Brubacher House (Mennonite homestead and museum).
+Both groups will visit the Mennonite Archives of Ontario/Milton Good Library at Conrad Grebel University College and the Brubacher House (Mennonite homestead and museum).
 Additional sites could include Swiss Mennonite churches that hosted the Russlaenders, and MCC Ontario headquarters and Thrift Store at 50 Kent.
 Finally, groups will converge at Conrad Grebel for a Russian Mennonite lunch.
 Return to the hotel in the late afternoon and choose where to have dinner.
 This evening, enjoy a multi-media event including a Sängerfest, choirs, readings from historical letters and diaries, a short talk, and photos.
 An entry fee will cover costs and a donation toward services for refugees or indigenous people.

 Tuesday, July 11 Kitchener, Crowne Plaza KW